ilyasotkov/learning-kubernetes/labs/intro.md

 ## What is Kubernetes?

 Kubernetes is an open-source platform for consuming cloud **compute, storage, and networking resources**.
-Kubernetes is also known as the most popular production-grade orchestrator for containerized applications, a competitor to Docker Swarm mode or Apache Mesos.
+Kubernetes is also known as the most popular production-grade orchestrator for containerized applications, a competitor to Docker Swarm mode.

+### Kubernetes Inputs and Outputs

+#### Kubernetes inputs

+- Container images (that are built from Dockerfiles) stored in some private or public container image registry, like [hub.docker.com](https://hub.docker.com/), [gcr.io](https://cloud.google.com/container-registry/), [quay.io](https://quay.io/)
+- A collection of Kubernetes API objects expressed in YAML markup usually packaged with [Helm](https://helm.sh/)

+#### Kubernetes output

+- A highly-available, production-grade application or service running in a cloud

+## Project goals

+- Learn to set up and administer Kubernetes clusters of any scale
+- Estabilish a smooth *declarative* workflow for deploying containerized applications and services to Kubernetes clusters

 ## Compare Kubernetes to non-containerized infrastructure